FLOWEReconomics/american-py/README.md

-+ "Small Py Big Fight, Big Py No Fight" ~ #earthen
++ "Small Py Big Fight, Big Py No Fight" ~ #earthen: differentiated Anthropomorphic Binary Computation [dABC]
-+ "Get attacked, relieve ally" ~ #MerciBeaucoup: [LEAFS]
++ "Get attacked, relieve ally" ~ #MerciBeaucoup: Liberty Egalite Actualites fraternity Sexualite [LEAfS]
++ "CIA.5 = CIA_2 + CIA⚡8" ~ #EasyA: SYNTHESIS = thesis + Antithesis
-+ "When a Warrior falls off her horse, even the accountant renders advice on how to ride " - #Irrationality: universal Nash Equilibrium Strategy [uNESt]
++ "When a Warrior falls off her horse, even the accountant renders advice on how to ride " ~ #Irrationality: universal Nash Equilibrium Strategy [uNESt]
-+ "CIA.5 = CIA_2 + CIA⚡8" - #EasyA: SYNTHESIS = thesis + Antithesis
++

 ### SALMAN C_ SHUAIB (CIA_2) presents the script for a CIA Operation that has lasted 13 Billion Years - commissioned by Queen (22 Star General) **TAYLOR ALISON SWIFT** (CIA⚡8) of Paris: to avenge the heart broken; in recognition of the unparalelled sacrifices rendered by Empress TAYLOR ALISON SWIFT (CIA.5) of the GOLD Tresses and Blue Eyes_